5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 `-f` | Sets the clock frequency of the CPU in mHz (the one before the turbo).
 You shouldn't really mess with that as well.</br></br> **Example**: `sudo ~/ssdtPRGen.sh -f 2333`
 `-m` | Add model (Board-id).
 I guess this is useful when generating SSDTs for PluginType 1 which extracts the frequency vectors from the SMBIOS of the selected Mac model. </br></br>**Example**: `sudo ~/ssdtPRGen.sh -m MacBookPro10,1`

-To be continued…

 ## NOTES

-- ssdtPRGen includes lists with settings for specific CPU models sorted by CPU families.
-These can be found under /Users/YOURUSERNAME/Library/ssdtPRGen/Data.
+- ssdtPRGen includes lists with settings for specific CPUs sorted by families.
+These can be found under `~/Library/ssdtPRGen/Data`.
 They are in .cfg format which can be viewed with TextEdit.
-- If your CPU is listed in one of these .cfg files, you can generate a SSDT-PM for your specific CPU model.
-Enter: `sudo ~/ssdtPRGen.sh -p 'MODELNAME'` (for example `'i7-3630QM'`).
-The advantage of generating the SSDT-PM that it includes additional info and workarounds for the CPU
-- ssdtPRGen also has additional modifiers which.
-Check the ["Help"](https://github.com/Piker-Alpha/ssdtPRGen.sh#help-information) section of his repo for details.
-You can experiment with those but make sure to have a working backup of you EFI folder on a FAT32 formatted USB flash drive at hand – just in case the system won't boot afterwards.
+- macOS Ventura dropped the `AppleIntelCPUPowerManagement.kext`, so the CPU will be stuck in base frequency (no turbo) if the SSDT is generated for PluginType 0.
+As a workaround, [**force-enable XCPM**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/Enable_XCPM) (Ivy Bridge only) and regenerate the SSDT for PluginType 1 and replace the exiting SSDT-PM.

 ## Credits
 - Intel for Intel Power Gadget